rbl/REDlib/README.md

 #### Log Sinks

 By default, log messages go nowhere.
 You must add or enable a log sink before they will.
-If you want to see your logs on the regular console, enable the sink for NSLog.
+If you want to see your logs on the regular console, enable the sink for `NSLog()`.

 ```objc
 RLogEnable(@"nslog");